flutter/website/src/release/breaking-changes/popscope-with-result.md

 ## Summary

-Added a generic type in [`PopScope`][] class and updated the [`onPopInvoked`][] function signature to take in an additional result as an position parameter.
+Added a `Route`'s generic type to the [`PopScope`][] class and updated the [`onPopInvoked`][] function signature to take this type as a positional parameter.

 ## Context

-Previously, PopScope hadn't haven a way to access the pop result when `onPopInvoked` is called.
-To add support for accessing pop result, the generic type is added to PopScope class so that the `onPopInvoked` access the type-safe result.
+Previously, the `onPopInvoked` method in `PopScope` didn't have a type-safe way to access the
+`Route`'s pop result.
+This change addresses that issue.

 ## Description of change

-Added a generic type in `PopScope` class and updated the `onPopInvoked` function signature to take in an additional result as an position parameter.
+Added a generic type in the `PopScope` class and updated the `onPopInvoked` method to take the type as a positional parameter.

 ## Migration guide